 Check out our article: What to do if your computer is affected by malware.

-BT broadband customers can protect their devices against computer virus protection for free, with BT Virus Protect.
+There is already some support from the Windows Defender Security Center on Windows 10, but you should consider more advanced anti-virus software too.
+BT Broadband customers can protect their devices against computer virus protection for free, with BT Virus Protect.

 Keep your browser up to date